gcla/termshark/docs/UserGuide.md

 Application Options:
   -i=<interfaces>                                            Interface(s) to read.
-  -r=<file/fifo>                                             Pcap file/fifo to read.
+  -r=<infile/fifo>                                           Pcap file/fifo to read.
 Use - for stdin.
+  -w=<outfile>                                               Write raw packet data to outfile.
   -d=<layer type>==<selector>,<decode-as protocol>           Specify dissection of layer type.
   -D                                                         Print a list of the interfaces on which termshark can capture.
   -Y=<displaY filter>                                        Apply display filter.